gknowles/dimcli/README.md

 Making command line interface implementation fun for kids of all ages.

-- focus on ease of programmatic access to arguments
+- contained completely within namespace "Dim"
-- parses directly to c++ variables (or makes proxies for them)
+- parses directly to supplied (or implicitly created) variables
 - supports parsing to any type that is:
   - default constructable
   - copyable